metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Interesting to see the Steelers incorporate read-option plays into their offensive identity.

 Cleveland's pass coverage just isn't fully developed yet.
 Coverage lapses are common.
 Not to mention the cornerbacks playing soft don't help against people like Diontae Johnson.

+The Browns and Steelers are far more evenly matched than one would think.
+Baker is about as hopeless as Ben Roethlisberger, though the former still has some power in his throws.